 These model lease clauses have been identified through extensive industry consultation and were drafted by Sparke Helmore Lawyers and Mills Oakley, from a neutral point that does not provide advantage to either landlord or tenant, to enable owners and tenants to engage on issues that support performance improvements over time.
 Visit the BBP Leasing Standard Template Clauses resource page.

 Other associated leasing tools

 The BBP Leasing Standard MOU template should be used by landlords and tenants when negotiating the inclusion of “green clauses” that are not present in a current lease.
 The template comes populated with the 5 core topics of the BBP Leasing Standard.
 In addition, parties are able to add whichever BBP Leasing Standard topics and clauses they choose.

-The BBP developed the Banksia Award winning leasing lifecycle tool, which provides a central hub for the most relevant expertise and resources available and builds the business case for leasing in high performing buildings.
+The Banksia Award-winning BBP leasing lifecycle tool provides a central hub for the most relevant expertise and resources available and builds the business case for leasing in high performing buildings.
 The tool considers the whole of occupation, not just the deal itself and incorporates a range of tools to enable each stage of the process, and to support each stakeholder to communicate intentions effectively with the others.
 The tool includes templates to guide specifications for better quality office space and to compare the performance of two similar spaces right through to resources to assist with fit out, make good and more.